Linear and nonlinear stability of rate-and-state faults: Transition of fault slip acceleration from linear to non-linear stages

-In contrast, in a non-linear regime, finite-time divergence of slip rate in the form (\ref{eq:bu}) is independent of loading conditions.
+In contrast, in a non-linear regime, finite-time divergence of slip rate in the form (\ref{eq:bu}) is independent of fault slip history, and, by extension, of particular loading and initial fault conditions.
 The characteristic timescale and slip rate contain no information on the process that triggered instability.
-Rather, the relevant timescale is given by the time leading up to a finite time instability $t_f(t)=t_o-t$ and the relevant slip rate scale is $D_c/t_f(t)$, which diverges as $t\rightarrow t_o$.
+Rather, the relevant timescale is given by the time leading up to a finite-time divergence $t_f(t)=t_o-t$ and the relevant slip rate scale is $D_c/t_f(t)$, which diverges as $t\rightarrow t_o$.
 The ``free" and ``pinned" nucleation lengths $L_f$ and $L_p$, as well as the slip rate distribution $\mathcal{W}$ also contain no information of initial conditions.
-This independence implies that late-stage acceleration of fault sliding exhibits a type of universality: there exists a pathway for slip rate to continue accelerate unstably regardless of what triggered the instability
+This independence implies that late-stage acceleration of fault sliding exhibits a type of universality: there exists a pathway for slip rate to continue to accelerate unstably regardless of what triggered the instability